 The FAA believes the agency, sponsors, aeronautical users, and other stakeholders in Part 16 proceedings would benefit from adding the following to the rule:

 - Procedures for concluding the investigation by “summary judgment” or dismissal without an answer by the sponsor.

 - Termination of complainant standing in certain cases where the FAA finds the sponsor in noncompliance on all issues raised in the complaint.

 - Procedures for filing complaints under Title 49 CFR part 23, Participation of Disadvantaged Business Enterprises (DBEs) in Airport Concessions, and 49 CFR part 26, Participation by DBEs in Department of Transportation (DOT) Financial Assistance Programs.

-In addition, the FAA has determined it will be helpful to clarify existing language in Part 16 that addresses —
+In addition, the FAA believes it would be helpful to clarify existing language in Part 16 that addresses

 - Intervention and other participation.

 - The process for ordering corrective action for noncompliant sponsors.

 - Processes involving the Director, including procedures for seeking rehearing of Director's Determinations upon a showing of good cause.